StrangeBeeCorp/docs/docs/cortex/index.md

 ---

 # Cortex
-Cortex solves two common problems frequently encountered by SOCs, CSIRTs and security researchers in the course of threat intelligence, digital forensics and incident response:
+Cortex solves two common problems frequently encountered by Security Operations Centers (SOCs), Computer Security Incident Response Teams (CSIRTs), and security researchers during threat intelligence, digital forensics, and incident response:

-- How to analyze observables they have collected, **at scale, by querying a single tool** instead of several?
+* How to analyze observables they have collected, at scale, by querying a single tool instead of several?
-- How to actively respond to threats and interact with the constituency and other teams?
+* How to actively respond to threats and interact with the constituency and other teams?

-Thanks to its many _analyzers_ and to its RESTful API, Cortex makes observable analysis a breeze, particularly if called from [TheHive](https://www.strangebee.com/thehive/){target=_blank}, the highly popular, Security Incident Response Platform (SIRP).
+Thanks to its many analyzers and its RESTful API, Cortex simplifies observable analysis, particularly when called from [TheHive](https://www.strangebee.com/thehive/){target=_blank}, a Security Incident Response Platform (SIRP).

-TheHive can also leverage Cortex _responders_ to perform specific actions on alerts, cases, tasks and observables collected in the course of the investigation: send an email to the constituents, block an IP address at the proxy level, notify team members that an alert needs to be taken care of urgently and much more.
+TheHive can also use Cortex responders to perform specific actions on alerts, cases, tasks, and observables collected during an investigation: send an email to the constituents, block an IP address at the proxy level, or notify team members that an alert needs urgent attention.

-Many features are included with Cortex:
+Cortex includes many features:

-* Manage multiple organizations (i.e multi-tenancy)
+* Manage multiple organizations (multi-tenancy)
-* Manage users per organizations and roles
+* Manage users per organization and role
-* Specify per-org analyzer & responder configuration
+* Configure per-organization analyzer and responder settings
-* Define rate limits: avoid consuming all your quotas at once
+* Set rate limits to avoid consuming all your quotas at once
-* Cache: an analysis is not re-executed for the same observable if a given analyzer is called on that observable several times within a specific timespan (10 minutes by default, can be adjusted for each analyzer).
+* Cache analysis results to skip re-running an analyzer on the same observable within a set timespan (10 minutes by default, adjustable per analyzer)

 ## Installation and configuration guides
-[This documentation](./installation-and-configuration/index.md) contains step-by-step installation instructions for Cortex for different operating systems as well as corresponding ZIP binary packages.
+[Cortex Installation Methods](./download/index.md) lists the available ways to install Cortex—packages, Docker, or Kubernetes—and links to the corresponding step-by-step guide for each.

 All aspects of the configuration are also detailed in a dedicated section.

 ## User guides

 The [first connection](user-guides/first-start.md) to the application requires several actions.

 Cortex supports different roles for users.
 Refer to [User roles](user-guides/roles.md) for more details.

 ## License

-Cortex is an open source and free software released under the [AGPL](https://github.com/TheHive-Project/Cortex/blob/master/LICENSE){target=_blank} (Affero General Public License).
-We, [StrangeBee](https://strangebee.com){target=_blank}, are committed to ensure that Cortex will remain a free and open source project on the long-run.
+Cortex is open source, free software released under the Affero General Public License ([AGPL](https://github.com/TheHive-Project/Cortex/blob/master/LICENSE){target=_blank}).
+[StrangeBee](https://strangebee.com){target=_blank} is committed to keeping Cortex free and open source over the long term.

 ## Updates and community discussions

-Information, news and updates are regularly posted on several communication channels:
+StrangeBee regularly posts information, news, and updates on several communication channels:

 :fontawesome-brands-twitter: [StrangeBee Twitter account](https://twitter.com/StrangeBee){target=_blank} / [TheHive Project Twitter account](https://twitter.com/thehive_project){target=_blank}